 The dispute regards the covenants of Clause 3 (2) of the contracts, which provided that the lessor would provide services to the Park (such as the maintenance of the roads and removal of garbage) and in exchange the lessees would have to pay a fixed annual service charge of £90 + 10% increase on the previous year.
-However, other leases had a different writing of the clause.
+However, other leases had a different writing/version of the same clause.
 For example, one group of leases established that the increase should occur “every subsequent three-year period” and that the payment should be “a proportionate part of the expenses”.

 Consequently, the lessees were paying very different sums for the service provided by the lessor.
 According to them, not only was the amount paid higher than that paid by other lessees, but it was also substantially more than the actual worth of the services provided.
 In this sense, they argued that the clause should be interpreted as requiring a charge proportional to the costs of the services provided.
-Moreover, they contained that the clause implicitly established a cap of $90 in the first year of the term with an increase every year of 10% on a compound basis.
+Moreover, they contained/contended that the clause implicitly established a cap of $90 in the first year of the term with an increase every year of 10% on a compound basis.

 On the other hand, the Respondent understood that the clause obliged the lessees to pay a fixed yearly sum that would increase 10% every year and that no consideration should be taken to the proportionality between the amount paid and the actual costs of the services.